SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ### Deleting Bookings

 Cancelling an appointment in Outlook will not delete the appointment from Dynamics 365.
+Instead, you need to **Untrack and Delete** from the Dynamics 365 App

 ### Using a separate Outlook calendar to book appointments